Galicia national football team: Revival in 2000s

-The project was retaken in the early 1980s, and the first match of the Galician national team after the dictatorship was about to be held on 24 July 1980 in Compostela against the Basque Country, but the players ended on holiday instead.
-In 1982, before the World Cup in Spain, there was an attempt to organize a match against Cameroon, but they failed to do so.
+The project was retaken in the early 1980s, and the first match of the Galician national team after the dictatorship was supposed to be played on 24 July 1980 in Compostela against the Basque Country, but the players ended on holiday instead.
+In 1982, before the World Cup in Spain, there was an attempt to organize a match against Cameroon, but they failed in their efforts.
 Galicia had to wait 20 years to finally play again, facing the powerful Uruguay on 29 December 2005.
-Fernando Vázquez, a former Mallorca and Betis coach, was chosen as the coach, and he formed a Galicia XI who had the likes of Diego López, Ricardo Cabanas and José Luis Deus.
-The San Lázaro stadium was packed for the occasion and surprisingly, they found themselves 3-0 up with 10 minutes to go with goals from Deus (2) and Nano, and even though Uruguay scored two late goals in a 3-2 Galician win, the Galicia fans were very pleased with the team's performance.
-In December 2006, another game was contested against Ecuador, played in Riazor in A Coruña and Galicia hold them to a 1–1 draw, and on the following year against Cameroon, the result was the same, with Cameroon equalizing only thanks to a last-minute penalty converted by Rigobert Song.
-Once again, in 2008, the Irmandiña played another friendly game, this time against Iran and they won 3–2 with goals from Nacho Novo (2) and Roberto Losada.
+Fernando Vázquez, a former Mallorca and Betis coach, was chosen as the coach, and he formed a Galicia XI which had the likes of Diego López, Ricardo Cabanas and José Luis Deus.
+The San Lázaro stadium was packed for the occasion and surprisingly, they found themselves 3-0 up with 10 minutes to go with goals from Deus (2) and Nano, and even though Uruguay scored two late goals in a 3-2 Galician win, the Galician fans were very pleased with the team's performance.
+In December 2006, another game was contested against Ecuador, played in Riazor in A Coruña and Galicia held them to a 1–1 draw.
+The following year, against Cameroon, the result was the same, with Cameroon only equalizing thanks to a last-minute penalty converted by Rigobert Song.
+In 2008, the Irmandiña played another friendly game, this time against Iran and won 3–2 with goals from Nacho Novo (2) and Roberto Losada.